PierrOwO/QuickFrame/README.md

 php frame make:view homepage
 ```

+---

 ## 📡 Requirements

 - PHP 8.1+
-- Git (for initial project scaffolding)
+- Git (used to fetch project templates)
-- `public/index.php` file is required to run the local server.
+- `public/index.php` is required to run the local server.

+---

+## 🎯 Why QuickFrame?

+Laravel is powerful, but it requires a modern server environment with terminal access (SSH) and Composer.
+QuickFrame removes this limitation — it runs out-of-the-box on traditional shared hosting platforms that only support basic FTP upload and have no CLI or shell access.

+Perfect for:

+- Deployments on shared hosting
+- Lightweight or internal business apps
+- Developers looking for Laravel-style routing and structure in a simpler package

+---

 ## 🔧 Development

-To extend CLI commands or stub files, check the `support/` directory.
+QuickFrame is under active development — upcoming features include:

+- Blade-like templating support
+- Built-in validation and session management
+- CLI tools for deployment and packaging

+Feel free to open issues or contribute with suggestions!